Ynsaid/Countdown-mobile-app/README.md

 </p>

-## Installation
-Instructions for other developers on how to install and run your code on their local environment.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)
 Most open source projects use the MIT license.
 Feel free to choose whichever license you prefer.